mapbox/mapbox-gl-native/platform/macos/docs/guides/Tile URL Templates.md

 # Tile URL Templates

-`MGLTileSource` objects, specifically `MGLRasterTileSource` and `MGLVectorSource` objects, can be created using an initializer that accepts an array of tile URL templates.
+`MGLTileSource` objects, specifically `MGLRasterTileSource` and `MGLVectorTileSource` objects, can be created using an initializer that accepts an array of tile URL templates.
 Tile URL templates are strings that specify the URLs of the vector tiles or raster tile images to load.
 A template resembles an absolute URL, but with any number of placeholder strings that the source evaluates based on the tile it needs to load.
 For example: